ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ###  Request

 An ALTO client requests that the server provide a next edge recommendation for a given TIPS view by sending an HTTP POST request with the media type "application/alto-tipsparams+json".
-The URI has the form:
+The request has the form:

 ~~~~
-    POST /<tips-view-uri>/ug
+    POST /<tips-view-path>/ug HTTP/1.1
+    HOST: <tips-view-host>
 ~~~~

 The POST body have the following form, where providing the version